Super Tips For Superfoods

 PURÉE YOUR GREENS

 The antioxidants and phytonutrients contained in plants exist as particles trapped within the cell walls.
 The walls must be broken down in order for our bodies to access and absorb these important nutrients, which help protect our cells from the effects of free radicals.
 Free radicals are thought to play a role in heart disease and cancer, among other health problems.
-If spinach and kale aren't chewed finely, the only benefit you're likely getting is fiber, says Dr. Dennis Lipton, an internal medicine specialist at Vail Valley Medical Center.
+If spinach and kale aren't chewed finely, the only benefit you're likely getting is fiber, says Dr. Dennis Lipton, an internal medicine specialist at Vail Health.
 "The smaller the particles are that you swallow, the more nutrients you will absorb," Dr. Lipton says.

 "That's why I'm such a big fan of smoothies.
 Chewing green vegetables to the consistency of a purÃ©e allows maximum absorption of their nutrients."
 Make that smoothie even healthier by adding a small amount of fat, in the form of avocado, nuts or nut butter, or even ground flax or hemp seeds.